Let’s face it; selling is unlike any other business or profession in the world.

 Is Selling a Science?

-We all know that much of professional selling has to do with the numbers.
-More than understanding the proverbial law of averages; a professional sales person has to understand all of the scientific data associated with past, present and future performance, as well as the detailed statistical analysis involved in determining if invested effort is worth the return on said investment.
+More than understanding the proverbial law of averages, a professional salesperson must also possess expertise in skills that help to seal the deal, as well understanding the scientific data associated with past, present, and future performance, along with the detailed statistical analysis involved in determining if invested effort is worth the return on said investment.

 Is selling a science, in that consistency in work ethic is imperative and requires impeccable record keeping and theoretical testing?